sexton-luke/react-apps/plot-box/README.md

 ### Configuring The Front-End Environment

 - `plot-box/config.js` allows you to configure the default settings for the Map component.
+  - `DEFAULT_URL="http://localhost:5000/api/coordinates` - This will be the default URL if `.env` does not exist.

 ## Unit Testing